Looking for clever painted wall ideas? This DIY ombre hexagon wall is a conversation starter. Here’s the step-by-step on how to paint your own.

 We cut a template out of craft paper to these exact specifications to serve as a guide.

 4. Begin taping

-We started in the bottom right hand corner and made pencil marks on the wall using our template.
+We started in the bottom right-hand corner and made pencil marks on the wall using our template.

-We went up the side of the wall with our template, alternating rows between whole hexagons and half hexagons.
+To begin, we started going up the side of the wall with our template, alternating rows between whole hexagons and half hexagons.
 This was the wall that’s the most visible so we wanted to make sure it was as straight as possible.